connervieira/Predator/FAQ.md

 **What exactly is Predator?**

-In short, Predator is a camera utility designed primarily to be a vehicle-based system with a focus on automatic license plate recognition.
-Predator is also capable of operating as a dashcam, and can run general object recognition to identify objects like vehicles, traffic lights, and pedestrians.
+Predator is a camera utility designed primarily to be installed in a vehicle.
+It is focused on license plate reading and object recognition, although it works as a fully featured traditional dash-cam as well.

 **How do I install Predator?**